kkruecke/cplus-documentation/notes/variadic-templates.rst

         return {};
     }

-can be eliminate by using a `return braced-init-list <https://en.cppreference.com/w/cpp/language/return>`_ in which the parameter pack expansion is a call to the method doing the real work like this example:
+By using  a `return braced-init-list <https://en.cppreference.com/w/cpp/language/return>`_, in which the parameter pack expansion is a call to the method doing the real work like this example:

 .. code-block:: cpp